stsb11/csgo-server-script/README.md

-# csgo-server-script
+#A bash script convenient Linux CS:GO servers
-A bash script convenient Linux CS:GO servers
+##Copy into your csgo-ds dir, make executable and run.